AydenTFoxx/ModLib/README.md

 ModLib has a variety of tools for creating and managing options from your mod's REMIX option interface.
 Option management, online sync, and even temporary overrides are all handled by ModLib, while requiring as little user input as possible.

 > (TODO: Return overrides values to their original values when a temporary option is removed)
 > (TODO?
 Add a duration for temporary options?
 Feels more like a user responsibility...
 Too specific to be made into a general-purpose tool)

 - (Optional) Create REMIX interfaces in a familiar fashion with `OptionBuilder`.
 Chain methods to create simple yet effective interfaces, then convert them to an `OpTab` instance with `Build()`
-- At your mod registering[^registry], include a reference to the class where you implement your REMIX interface.
+- At your [mod registering](#usage), include a reference to the class where you implement your REMIX interface.
 - To access any given value at runtime, call one of OptionUtils' static methods: `IsOptionEnabled`, `IsOptionValue<T>`, or `GetOptionValue<T>`.
 You can either pass a reference to the `Configurable<T>` field, or use its ID value directly.
   - Additionally, cosmetic or client-sided options can instead be checked with the variants `IsClientOptionEnabled`, `IsClientOptionValue<T>`, and `GetClientOptionValue<T>`.
 Note these don't allow you to specify an ID directly, however.